Macpherson3903/Ecommerce-Frontend-adjusted-part2/README.md

-# Ecommerce-Frontend-adjusted-part2
+# E-commerce-frontend
-second part of the ecommerce front end
+This is the frontend development stage of the ecommerce website